ColdTrick/analytics/README.md

 =========
 Track the usage of your site by Google Analytics and/or Piwik

-**Release 1.3**

-It is possible to track Actions and Events of the Elgg system.
-Tracking can be enabled in the plugin settings

-**Release 2.1**

-The plugin name changed to Analytics, as we now support both [Google Analytics][google] and [Piwik][piwik] analytics tracking.

 Contents
 --------

 1. Credits
+2. Important updates
-2. Tracking of actions
+3. Tracking of actions
-3. Tracking of events
+4. Tracking of events
-4. Flag admins
+5. Flag admins

 1. Credits
 ----------
-### Release 1.3
+**Version 1.3**

 Funding
 - Oxfam Novib for [Doenersnet][doenersnet]